-South Carolina has designed the CDBG-MIT Buyout program in compliance with the national objectives and will ensure assistance is prioritized toward the most disadvantaged populations.
-SCOR will spend a minimum of 50% of program funds on activities that benefit the Low-and-Moderate (LMI) population.
+Buyout Projects must meet a National Objective.
+SCOR has a HUD requirement to spend 50% of funds benefitting the Low-and-Moderate (LMI) population.
 LMI status is determined by evaluating taxable income as a percentage of the Area Median Income (AMI) in the county in which the applicant lives.
-For the purposes of the Buyout program, the applicant will be considered LMI if their taxable income is

-80% or less of the county AMI.
+For the purposes of the Buyout program, the applicant (if an individual citizen or citizens) will be considered LMI if their taxable income, as determined by the Adjusted Gross Income (AGI) line of the tax form, is 80% or less of the county AMI.
 HUD's Federal Register requires that buyout programs meet a HUD National Objective.